“The condition of man…is a condition of war of everyone against everyone.”

-THE VOTE WAS BEING HELD IN THE CONDO’S PARTY ROOM that was decorated like a lodge, with tree stumps doubling as chairs at the bar island, and tea light fixtures shaped like branches.
+THE VOTE WAS BEING HELD IN THE CONDO’S PARTY ROOM that was decorated like a ski lodge, with tree stumps doubling as chairs at the bar island, and tea light fixtures shaped like branches.
 It was my first time here and I had lived in this building for over five years.
-I don’t usually party where I live.
+I didn’t usually party where I lived.
 A.k.a.
-I don’t shit where I eat.
+I did not shit where I ate.
 Nobody can eat where I shit because I have this intestinal problem.
 It’s a diagnosed condition.
-I fear it’s cancer eating away at my ass.
-But my doctor assures me it’s only I.B.S.
-I’ve been scoped three times and the tests confirm my bowels are bad-tempered, irritable as a trapped rodent.
-So when I unleash my innards, be sure to get out of the way.
+I feared it was cancer eating away at my ass.
+But my doctor assured me it was only I.B.S.
+I’ve been scoped three times and the tests confirmed my bowels were bad-tempered, irritable as a trapped rodent.
+So when I unleashed my innards, be sure to get out of the way.
 It’s gotten so bad that I’ve taken to burning things in the bathroom to cope with the pollution.
 I started small, with matches and match-jackets, but the Horned Beast, as I’ve taken to calling my bowel movements, rose from the brown-and-green waters and unleashed a great plague over my life.
 Soon I was starting little bonfires on the washroom tiles to placate the Horned Beast, neo-pagan style, sprinkling loose matches onto the lit plicated paper that sparked up like human sacrifices from the dark ages.

 I took pills to contain my gas.
 I also took pills to contain my anxiety.
 But that’s another story.
-There are pills for everything nowadays.
+There were pills for every occasion nowadays.
 I was also issued a medical card from my doctor to prove that I have I.B.S. because I was having trouble containing my gas in enclosed public places like cinemas and buses and elevators, so I was given a medical card to excuse the stench from the Horned Beast, which, let me say, was always tremendous.
 I was being kicked off public transit on a regular basis due to public complaint, which I found ridiculous, especially considering how bag-ladies, who were pissed-up all over, were allowed to ride the bus around the city, full circuit, until they awoke from their drunken stupor, but I, a loyal tax-payer, was immediately asked to leave the bus upon farting because I “should know better,” or because I “come from privilege.”
-Farting is not privilege; it’s necessity.
-And my medical card proves it.
+Farting was not a privilege; it’s necessity.
+And my medical card proved it.
 So up the public’s ass with “right and wrong.”
-My farts are beyond good and evil.
+My farts were beyond good and evil.

 I reached into my pocket and took out the golden poppy pill-tube that contained the designer anti-anxiety pills that cost me thirty-five dollars per.
 Ataraxia.
 My lone saving grace in affairs of the public kind, for before me stood three Lagados that would weigh out the contents of my stomach the way God casts judgment upon all sinners, that is, with balance scales and a wide sword.
-Nothing confirms your identity like the contents of your bowels.
-Sure there are pills that can scramble the information in your shit, but then there are also ways to detect that pills are scrambling the information in your shit, so the point is moot: You can’t fuck with Lagados.
-We’ve come so far into the future with technology at our command but it’s still our shit that authenticates our identities.
+Nothing confirmed your identity like the contents of your bowels.
+Sure there were pills that could scramble the information in your shit, but then there were also ways to detect that pills were scrambling the information in your shit, so the point was moot: You couldn’t fuck with Lagados.
+We had come so far into the future with technology at our command but it was still our shit that authenticated our identities.

-It’s not the personal websites that do the job, which everybody had nowadays, designed to parade the chambered inner walls of your private life before the world, crying for attention like an orangutan’s flushed ass, exhibiting all your rare talents, you know, the photography, the poetry, the music, which practically scream snowflake to anybody who is paying attention, which is usually no one, even permitting a live POV cam, if that feature is enabled and the necessary ocular augmentations have been made.
-No, sorry, it’s your shit that reveals your genetic diversity best.
+It wasn’t the personal websites that did the job, which everybody had nowadays, designed to parade the chambered inner walls of your private life before the world, crying for attention like an orangutan’s flushed ass, exhibiting all your rare talents, you know, the photography, the poetry, the music, which practically screamed snowflake to anybody who was paying attention, which was usually no one, even permitting a live POV cam, if that feature was enabled and the necessary ocular augmentations had been made.
+No, sorry, it’s your shit that revealed your genetic diversity best.
 Beads of acid were forming on my forehead.
-I felt like I was swallowing the little grape that dangled at the back of my throat, and it caused me to gag on spit or spit on gag or nothing at all.
+I felt like I was swallowing the little grape that had dangled immemorially at the back of my throat, and it caused me to gag on spit or spit on gag or nothing at all.
 My feet throbbed in my shoes as if there was bad blood that was dying to be let out.
 Those were all signs of my anxiety.
 The Ataraxia should have been kicking in anytime soon

 “Oh, man, I had this whale of burrito for lunch that’s dying for a swim,” I heard from behind me.